Mathematics - Year 7

 How will students learn at this level?

-- Using google classroom
+- Using google drive and google slides

 - Analysing and annotating different media texts

-- Practising different practical skills
+- Practising different practical skills (taking photos and editing)

 - Researching contextual information

-- Using the internet to support your learning.
+- Using the internet to support your learning

 How will students’ learning be assessed at this level?